woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/integration-interface.md

 ## Usage example
 Let's suppose we're the author of an extension: `WooCommerce Example Plugin`.
-We want to enqueue scripts, styles, and data on the frontend when either the Cart or Checkout blocks are being used.
+We want to enqueue scripts, styles, and data on the frontend when either the Mini Cart, Cart or Checkout blocks are being used.

 We also want some data from a server-side function to be available to our front-end scripts.